costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 # [11] "2014-10-18" "2014-10-19" "2014-10-24" "2014-12-06" "2014-12-21"
 # [16] "2014-12-24" "2015-09-19"
 ```
-All in all, we have 17 missing values, located in the first half of the the time series.
+All in all, the 17 missing values are located in the first half of the the time series.
-We observe see noisy seasonality and complex series so we use Kalman filter to impute the missing values (in simpler cases linear interpolation could also be fine).
+From the graph above, we observe noisy seasonality and complex series.
+Hence, we use a Kalman filter to impute the missing values (in simpler cases linear interpolation could also be fine).
-Note, that we proceed to interpolation because it does not change the outcome of the analysis!
+Note, that we proceed to such an interpolation because it does not change the outcome of the analysis!

 ```r
 date.grid.DT <- data.table(date = c(date.grid))